 Table: What’s the Best Platform for You?

-Platform | Best For | Features | Pros | Cons | My Take |
+Platform | Best For | My Take |

-Skillshare | Creative hobbyists who want simplicity | Video-based classes, built-in audience, royalties | Easy setup, passive income, great for creatives, free to teach | Limited branding, marketplace control | Great for dipping your toes into teaching – especially visual or artistic hobbies |
+Skillshare | Creative hobbyists who want simplicity.
+Free to teach. | Great for dipping your toes into teaching – especially visual or artistic hobbies. |

-Kajabi | If you’re an entrepreneur building a full business | Courses, website, email marketing, funnels | All-in-one, scalable, professional templates, free trial | Higher cost, steeper learning curve | Ideal if you’re ready to build a brand and grow long-term income from your hobby |
+Kajabi | Entrepreneurs building a full business.
+Free trial. | Ideal if you’re ready to build a brand and grow long-term income from your hobby. |

-LearnWorlds | Educators who want interactivity | Engaging features, flexible design, affordable, free trial | Engaging features, flexible design, affordable, free trail | Advanced tools on higher plans, less intuitive marketing | Perfect for structured teaching with feedback – great for step-by-step hobbies |
+LearnWorlds | Educators who want interactivity.
+Free trial. | Perfect for structured teaching with feedback – great for step-by-step hobbies. |

-Systeme.io | Budget-conscious beginners | Free plan, email marketing, funnels, affiliate tools | Free to start, simple interface, fast setup, free starter plan | Less polish, limited design options | A smart launchpad for testing your course idea without upfront investment |
+Systeme.io | Budget-conscious beginners.
+Free starter plan. | A smart launchpad for testing your course idea without upfront investment. |

 Wrapping Up – Top Platforms to Teach Your Hobby Online (and earn)